Reviewed by

 • Firm Merges: If the partnership merges with another business, the partners usually cancel their existing registration as part of that process.

 Once you register your partnership firm, that registration is generally considered permanent.
-This means there is a need for renewal of partnership firm registration in future years.
+This means there is no need for renewal of partnership firm registration in future years.

 Post Registration Compliance Requirements for a Partnership Firm